 The wairākau or juice of the boiled koromiko can be added to bathwater as an astringent.
 Astringents help cleanse skin, reduce inflammation, remove excess oil from pores.
 The wairākau can also be used topically to ease chafing.

-When the kuia chose the koromiko to send to the Māori troops we must remember that it was for their mokopuna.
-It was not only to cure their dysentry but to heal the fear from within their colon.
-It was to strengthen their digestive system so they could assimilate the flow of information and in turn, intensify their matakitetanga.
-Without their matakitetanga they could not sense the mauri of their surroundings.
-They could not tune into their surroundings which was pivotal for their survival.
+When the kuia chose the koromiko to send to the Māori troops it was not only to cure their dysentry but to settle the flora within their colon.
+It was to strengthen their digestive system and slow down the flow of digested kai (information) and in turn, restore wairua or intuitive capabilities which was crucial for their survival.

 Koromiko is the light in the darkest tunnel.
 It strengthens the pūmanawa which is a persons gut instincts.
 Your gut instinct is your primal wisdom.
 It is very visceral and physical – you feel it in your body.
 It is the physical reaction you have to the world around and inside of you.